-As a candidate for Amherst Council District 1, Precincts 1 and 3, I pledge to be a strong, independent voice on behalf of our diverse community’s needs and aspirations, as well as on town-wide issues of shared concern.
+When I ran for Council in 2018 for District 1 (Precincts 1 and 3), I pledged to be a strong, independent voice on behalf of our diverse community’s needs and aspirations, as well as on town-wide issues of shared concern.

-For more than thirty years, my family has lived in North Amherst surrounded by farmland, forests, hiking trails, and Puffer’s Pond as well as a vibrant and diverse community of neighbors.
-District One has a wealth of resources: our own Post Office, the oldest library in Amherst, innovative co-housing communities, numerous farms including the newly opened Simple Gifts farm store, the Amherst Survival Center, the Fisher Hospice, the Renaissance and Holocaust Centers, the Black Walnut Inn, the Harp and other eating establishments, the Mill River Recreation center and the soon-to-open North Square/Mill District.
+For more than forty years, my family has lived in North Amherst surrounded by farmland, forests, hiking trails, and Puffer’s Pond as well as a vibrant and diverse community of neighbors.
+District One has a wealth of resources: our own Post Office, the oldest library in Amherst, innovative co-housing communities, numerous farms including the Simple Gifts farm store, the Amherst Survival Center, the Fisher Hospice, the Renaissance and Holocaust Centers, the Black Walnut Inn, the Harp, other eating establishments, the Mill River Recreation area, and the North Square/Mill District.

-During numerous neighborhood gatherings I have attended, community members have emphasized a number of concerns.
+During numerous neighborhood gatherings I attended and conversations over the past five years, community members have emphasized key concerns.

-If elected, I will work with community members to identify actions that will enhance the vibrancy and diversity of District 1 and continue to make it such a special place to live.
+If re-elected, I will continue to work with community members to identify actions that will enhance the vibrancy and diversity of District 1 that make it a special place to live.